PuShin3/SimpleSTD/README.md

 A simple(?) clone for some of the data structers in the C++ Standard Library.
 Because why not :)

-use the namespace sstd to get started!"# SimpleSTD"
+use the namespace sstd to get started!